2600hz/kazoo/doc/getting_used_to_multi_repo.md

 ```

-It is recommended to sym-link this script to `kgit` and put it in your path. `scripts/kz_git.completion.bash` provides bash completion for `kz_git.sh`.
+It is recommended to sym-link this script to `kgit` and put it in your path. `kgit-completion.bash` provides bash completion for `kgit`.
 You can source this directly in your shell or add to your `~/.bashrc`.

 **Some examples**